Production Manager Services

 Crew & Vendor Network

-Established relationships with Korean crew across Seoul, Busan, and Jeju — a technically advanced workforce shaped by the K-drama and Korean cinema boom, with growing bilingual capabilities.
+Ready ties with Korean crew across Seoul, Busan, and Jeju.
+They draw on a tech-advanced workforce shaped by the K-drama and Korean cinema boom, with growing bilingual skills.

 04.